NEW YORK EVENT LAWS, RULES, AND REGULATIONS

 2. No alcoholic beverages except beer or wine may be kept or be permitted to be kept or sold on the premises during the period that any permit issued in accordance with this application is in effect.

-3. No beer or wine may be taken from the premises where said event is held except that at the termination of said event, any beer or wine which shall remain on hand will be removed from said premises by brewer, winery or wholesaler from which it was purchased, or by its designated agent.
+3. No alcoholic product may be taken from the premises where said event is held except that at the termination of said event, any product which shall remain on hand will be removed from said premises by brewer, winery or wholesaler from which it was purchased, or by its designated agent.

 4. Beer may be sold, served or consumed in rooms or areas in which authorized games of chance are held.
 Applicants must provide a copy of the Racing and Wagering certificate with the application.